atn832/fake_cloud_firestore/README.md

 ### Security Rules

-When operating on [DocumentReference] using `get`, `set`, `update`, or `delete`, [FakeFirebaseFirestore] will check security rules and throw exceptions if access is restricted.
+You can pass the security rules that you use in production in Firestore to [FakeFirebaseFirestore].
+When operating on [DocumentReference] using `get`, `set`, `update`, or `delete`, [FakeFirebaseFirestore] will then check security rules and throw exceptions if access is restricted.
 In the example below, we restrict `users/{userId}` documents to their respective owners.
 Before they sign in, they cannot access any document inside the `users` collection.
 Once they sign in, they have access to only their own `users/[uid]` document.

 ```dart
 import 'package:fake_cloud_firestore/fake_cloud_firestore.dart';